Chapter 1:

 Thus, unceremoniously, another day began and, with it, began another tale.

 Morning.
 Sun.
-Kiskadees and mockingbirds singing about kisses and mockery.
-The Sun wasn’t a known fact yet, since my bedroom’s curtains perfectly sealed any semblance of sunlight.
+Sounds.
+Mockingbirds singing songs of mockery, maybe mocking me.
+Hummingbirds humming songs of mystery and thrill.
+The Sun hand't yet established its presence, since my bedroom’s curtains perfectly sealed any semblance of sunlight.
 Still, I was quite sure that the giant ball of fire still had its rightful spot in the sky.

-Strangely, I noticed that my room’s temperature was some ten degrees fahrenheit cooler than the rest of the world’s.
+My bedroom was some ten degrees Fahrenheit colder than the rest of the world.
 That was all the more reason for me to want to remain asleep, surrounded and covered by an endless sea of blankets and cushions.

-Yet, the Spring season required action, and I, reluctantly, got up.
-Spring was early, almost a month too early and, like so, I couldn’t remain still for too long.
+Yet, the Spring season required action, and I, reluctantly, sprung into action.
+Spring itself had come early, almost a month too early and, like so, I couldn’t remain still for too long.
+It was the last day of my spring break, after all.

 Clothes.
 Toothbrush.
 Sink.
-Open and close the faucet, to not waste any water.
-My parents don’t enjoy senseless waste.
+Run the water briefly, then stop, so as not to waste any of it.
+My parents don’t appreciate senseless waste.
 More clothes, because I couldn’t dress up fully at first.
-I’m one of those people that requires gradually getting used to a certain amount of clothing on the body before putting on more.
+I’m one of those people that requires gradually getting used to a certain amount of clothing covering the body before putting on more.

 Deodorant, cologne, and the sink again, to wash my face.
 Towel.
 Rub-a-dub-dub.
 Hairbrush.
 Hair, brushed.
 Hands, to slightly mess with the hairdo.
 Too much order takes the space away from creativity.

-Staircase, since my room is on the second floor, and the kitchen is on the first floor.
-I took in a sniff, and recognized it as breakfast being ready.
+Staircase, as my room was on the second floor and the kitchen was on the first floor.
+I took in a sniff, and recognized it as breakfast being served.
 Mother, father, younger sister.
 The elder brother doesn’t live with us anymore.

-My seat at the table, regrettably, was struck by too much sunlight.
+My seat at the table, regrettably, was being struck by too much sunlight from an open window.
+It was not the warmth that bothered me, but the simple idea of being flashbanged by a star first thing in the morning.
 Reluctant to seat myself, I leaned back on the marble kitchen counter.

 “Morning to you too, mister”, my sister greeted me, in between sips of her coffee and mindlessly scrolling through her phone.

 Sister.
 Yukina, 15 years old.
 Two years younger than myself.
-Local Olympic Bow and Arrow champion.
-With my trusty slingshot, I taught her to aim, many years ago.
-She’s ungrateful, but fun to have around.
-The shirt she has on— mine, by the way— looked more like a dress than a shirt.
+The city's junior kyudo champion.
+With my trusty slingshot, I was the one who taught her to aim, many years ago.
+She’s an ungrateful little pest, but fun to keep around.
+The white shirt she had on — mine, by the way — looked more like a dress than a shirt.

 “Morning”, I replied.
 The impact of the crumpled ball of paper wasn’t enough to knock her back, but the jumpscare was.
-Another 100 points, she almost fell backwards on her chair.
+Another 100 points, she almost fell backwards with her chair.

-She remained silent, but I could feel her mind working on a long-term revenge plan.
+She remained silent, but I could almost hear the gears in her mind concocting a long-term revenge plan.
 That’s fine.
 After all, until then, I was free to have my breakfast and dramatically improve my own mood.

-Our parents left us alone, heading to work.
-It was a Saturday, but they insisted on working.
-Thus, I present the average attorney.
+Our parents left us alone in the kitchen, dragging themselves to work.
+It was a Sunday, yet they insisted on working full hours.
+Thus, I present you: the average attorney.
 They’re getting old already, and should take a break to enjoy their days a little more.
 After all, we do live in a seaside city.

 “See ya, Aki”, she replied, nonchalant as always.